scvalex/ltc/docs/final.md

 ~~~~

 Its type describes it well: `show` is a function that takes a value of
-some type which can be "shown" to a string, and gives you back the
+some type which can be "shown" to a string, and returns the value's
-value's string representation.
-So far, so good, but consider its
+string representation.
+So far, so good, but consider its inverse,
-inverse, `read`:
+`read`:

 ~~~~ {.haskell}
 read :: Read a => String -> a